The Safe and Sound Protocol

 What is the SSP?

-Research-based therapy showing significant results in just five days in the following areas:
+The SSP is a research-based therapy showing significant results in just five days in the following areas:

-- Social and behavioral difficulties
+- Social and emotional difficulties

 - Auditory sensitivities